 A flame that’s too large will likely create smoke and soot.
 It could also create excess heat, causing the container to crack.

-To select the proper type and size of wick, we suggest you consult with your wick provider; they will know which types of wax will best work with the wicks they provide.
+To select the proper type and size of the wick, we suggest you consult with your wick provider; they will know which types of wax will best work with the wicks they provide.

 Say “No” to Flammable Materials